A discourse analysis of 'hope you are well?'

 Receivers of messages do not necessarily interpret them the same way the speaker or writer did.
 Someone who has been very ill may interpret the phrase 'hope you are well' referentially, or emotionally rather than as phatic communication.

 All this makes 'hope you are well?' a nice way to re-start an existing conversation, but a very problematic way to start a mass email.

 This is blog about research after all, so I should explain how this faux pas of mine* relates to research.
 The greatest lesson is in how researchers judge the veracity of online conversations, when the researcher him or herself was not part of that conversation, as is the case for unmoderated social media interactions.
 One of the assumptions inherent in sentiment analysis for example is that the speaker's sentiment can be deduced from their words.
 As we have seen, that is not the case; the University of Skills tried to hide behind a facade of words, but the facade crumbled.
 The meaning is in the context, not the words.

 My recommendation for users of sentiment analysis is to combine it with discourse analysis just as researchers would conduct small-scale qualitative research to help understand and explore large scale survey data.

 .. and I do hope you are well!

 *A discourse analyst would say that by confessing to a 'faux pas' (and using that term) I am using a 'pre-emptive defence' which is to use language for emotional reasons rather than convey information.

 Faith in fakes

-By the way, the image at the top of the blog is from a lovely book by the semiotician Umberto Eco called.
+I recommend a book by the late semiotician Umberto Eco called.
 One of his most famous sayings is that 'semiotics is the study of everything that can be used to tell a lie.'
 Think of discourse analysis as the semiotics of language.